-operation of applicable law (such as in certain cases the running of the statute of limitations); or (3) a creditor's acceptance of payment of an amount less than the issue price of the debt (less any principal amounts previously repaid) in complete satisfaction thereof.47
+As a general rule, a debt is discharged upon the earlier to occur of: (1) forgiveness by agreement of the parties; (2) cancellation by a binding act of the creditor or by operation of applicable law (such as in certain cases the running of the statute of limitations); or (3) a creditor's acceptance of payment of an amount less than the issue price of the debt (less any principal amounts previously repaid) in complete satisfaction thereof.

 In bankruptcy, the timing of the event of discharge is even more muddled.
-The ABA would tie discharge of indebtedness to bankruptcy discharge under sections 727, 1141(d) or 1328.48 However, where a creditor "enters into a binding agreement (generally pursuant to court order)" to forgive all or part of a debt before the discharge event, then COD income is realized at that point.49 This is a sensible approach.
+The ABA would tie discharge of indebtedness to bankruptcy discharge under sections 727, 1141(d) or 1328.44 However, where a creditor "enters into a binding agreement (generally pursuant to court order)" to forgive all or part of a debt before the discharge event, then COD income is realized at that point.
+45 This is a sensible approach.
 Assuming the debt is dischargeable, the entry of a discharge order is the latest possible moment for the realization of COD income.
-Likewise, because of the requirement that a compromise or settlement involving the debtor or estate must be approved,50 the court order approving the settlement is also a sensible point for realizing COD income.
-Since no discharge results from Chapter 7 cases involving partnerships or corporations or liquidations under Chapter 11, similar indicators, such as a final settlement of the affairs of the debtor entity should be used to determine when COD income occurs in such cases.51
+Likewise, because of the requirement that a compromise or settlement involving the debtor or estate must be approved, 46 the court order approving the settlement is also a sensible point for realizing COD generally Tatlock, supra, at A-13 to A-14.
+See Rev. Rul.
+91-31.